Border Coffee

-Border Coffee was one of the roasted coffee brands sold by Hoffmann-Hayman (H and H) of San Antonio, Texas, named alongside H and H Blend, Texas Girl, Broncho, and the rest of the company’s coffee roster from the late 1800s through 1972.
+Border Coffee is a Hoffmann-Hayman line named on the Welcome roster beside H and H Blend, Texas Girl, Broncho, and the rest of the company’s marks through 1972.
 The Brands overview highlights Border as a line sold in three-and-a-half or four-pound pails, in versions with or without premiums—a format that distinguished it from many one-pound retail packages elsewhere on the site.
+The museum holds a three-pound tin in Border livery; larger pails and the “cup & saucer” premium variant are still thin or documented only from reference photography (see below).

 Products